App development has changed, and much of the responsibility rests with the cloud.

 Becoming a more cloud-focused company is a laudable goal.
 On top of the operational benefits here and now, it's nearly certain that the future will be heavily cloud-based.
 This means that if you don't make the change now, your partners and clients may see you as behind the times.
 This is a scenario you no doubt want to avoid.
 Functions such as rapid application development can thrive in a hosted environment, empowered by the easy connectivity and scalable nature of cloud-based deployments.
 However, the change isn't a simple on-off switch.
 There are best practices to keep in mind, especially regarding the pitfalls you will have to dodge.

-Forbes contributor Joe McKendrick recently shared cloud computing knowledge from industry author and CTO Mike Kavis, who has plenty to say on the subject of adoption mishaps and the steps firms can take to avoid them.
+Adopting and adapting Forbes contributor Joe McKendrick recently shared cloud computing knowledge from industry author and CTO Mike Kavis, who has plenty to say on the subject of adoption mishaps and the steps firms can take to avoid them.
 Paying attention to such warnings could be the difference between delayed deployment and effective usage.

 McKendrick specified that Kavis wants firms to know that their cloud transition will likely go in stages.
 Rather than transforming into a completely off-site IT juggernaut immediately, the firms will likely switch their capabilities one at a time.
 This, according to Kavis, is because the massive amounts of legacy technology that firms currently employ are not so easy to break down and rebuild.
 If the technological problems don't slow IT teams' progress, directives from top executives might.